-In the UK, there are currently around 1,229 hospitals (Interweave Healthcare 2021).
-875 of these are located in England, 229 in Scotland, 82 in Wales and 40 in Northern Ireland.
-Most of them are owned by the government and run by the National Health System (NHS) but there are also a few private hospitals.
+In the UK, there are currently around 1,148 hospitals (Interweave Healthcare 2023).
+704 of the NHS hospitals are located in England, 105 in Scotland, 84 in Wales and 37 in Northern Ireland.
+They are owned by the government and run by the National Health System (NHS) but there are also 218 private hospitals.
 The healthcare system is tax-based and guarantees universal coverage for all UK citizens.

-The data used for this project is derived from the Care Quality Commission's (CQC) database as of November 2022.
+The data used for this project is derived from the Care Quality Commission's (CQC) database as of November 2023.
 CQC is an independent regulator of health and social care in England.
 The commission monitors, inspects, and rates health services that are provided to the public.
 After a comprehensive inspection, CQC publishes a rating on a location-by-location basis in five different categories:

-- o Safe
+- Safe

 - o Effective

-- o Caring
+- Caring

-- o Responsive
+- Responsive

-- o Well-led
+- Well-led